RaghavSingal2002/Feynn_lab_Project/README.md

 ensuring a data-driven method to understand and cater to different market segments.
 Reference:
- The steps and methodologies for prototype development and model building are in alignment with the processes detailed.
+ The steps and methodologies for the prototype development and model building are in alignment with the processes detailed.